Management plan compartment 3

 Retain individual rowan and holly on east side of Handpost Gully upper slopes.

-Fell or ring bark selected birch where these are to the detriment of the oak wood pasture.
+Fell and stump-treat, or ring bark selected birch where these are to the detriment of the oak wood pasture.

 Retain any standing or fallen dead wood.